JLiu-1/FAZ/README.md

 ## Command Line Executable Usage

-You can use the executable 'faz' command to do the compression/decompression, which usage is identical to the sz3 command.
+You can use the executable 'faz' command to do the compression/decompression, whose usage is identical to the sz3 command.
 Just run "faz" without any argument to check the instructions for its usage.
 You can use the "-F 0" argument to deactivate the default FAZ features and/or customize those hyper-parameters via a config file.